10 top tips on choosing the best A-level subjects for you

 9. Bear in mind that A-levels are more difficult than GCSEs

-This may seem obvious but prepared for a big jump in the level of difficulty and possibly the effort required.
+This may seem obvious but be prepared for a big jump in the focus, level of difficulty and possibly the effort required for each subject.

 10. Get advice from the experts